ttu/ttu.github.io/_posts/2023-1-20-mtb-bike-skill-guides.md

 1. Dont yank arms.
 Pull should come from the body movement
 2. Seat up and low gear
+3. Look far ahead
+4. Keep small break pressure on the rear brake all the time

 Rear brake is your friend and will save you if you are going to go over.